ibkoun/Task-Management/README.md

     </div>
     <figcaption>
         <p align="justify">
             <b>Figure 3.
-The view of a worker.</b> The same rules as in the task's view are applied here.
+The view of a worker.</b> The worker is defined as an object that provides a quantity of work to accomplish a task.
+The same rules as in the task's view are applied here.
         </p>
     </figcaption>
 </div>